markt-de/puppet-acme/README.md

 to communicate with a BIND DNS server and the other one uses the "aws" hook to communicate with Amazon Route53.

-Note that the `hook` parameter must exactly match the name of the hook that is used by [Neilpang/acme.sh](https://github.com/Neilpang/acme.sh).
+Note that the `hook` parameter must exactly match the name of the hook that is used by [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh).
-Some DNS hooks require special environment variables, simply add them to the `env` parameter.
+Some DNS hooks require environment variables that contain usernames or API tokens, simply add them to the `env` parameter.

-All CSRs are collected and signed on your Puppet Server, and the resulting certificates and CA chain files are shipped back to your nodes.
+All CSRs are collected and signed on your Puppetserver via PuppetDB, and the resulting certificates and CA chain files are shipped back to the originating host via PuppetDB.

 ## Usage